SignalK/freeboard-sk/README.md

 To build the NPM package source use the `ng build --prod` command from within the project folder.

-Built package is placed in the `dist/freeboard` folder which can then be published to NPM.
+Built package suitable for use with `npm publish` is placed in the `/public` folder which contains the application files for deployment.